youngker/apparmor-wiki/apparmorpolicyfeaturesABI.md

 The addition of a feature ABI means that there are a few extra steps in profile development because new kernel features are not automatically used by policy.
 For more information please see [Developing Profiles with the features ABI](AppArmorpolicyfeaturesDev) for more information.

+# Pre-compiled policy

+When pre-compiling policy ```--kernel-features``` is used to set the target kernel feature abi.
+This will determine the target cache location as well as ensure policy is compiled correctly for the specified kernel.

+The older ```--feature-file``` used in AppArmor 2.x can still be used as an alternative.
+When used with policy that specifies an abi it is equivalent to specifying ```--kernel-features```.
+When compiling AppArmor 2.x policy that doesn't declare an abi it will set both ```--kernel-features``` and ```-policy-features``` to the same (ie. it declares the policy has the same abi as the target kernel whether or no that is true).

 # Why were feature ABI rules added

 Adding the feature ABI to policy allows AppArmor to better handle a couple of different situations.